TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 Data Source: https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory/data

 Bitcoin, being the oldest in the cryptocurrency market provides a peer-to-peer transaction for all prospective investors and Ethereum is its biggest competitor.
-The above three graphs show candlestick charts for Bitcoin, Ethereum and Litecoin showing the historical price pattern, since Ethereum was launched in 2015, we have taken a timeline of 2013-2017.
+The above three graphs show candlestick charts for Bitcoin, Ethereum and Litecoin showing the historical price pattern, since Ethereum was launched in 2015, we have taken a timeline of 2013-2017 to maximize the Data-Viz ratio, so that we don't use extra pixels when not needed.
 As we observe, Bitcoin has witnessed a tremendous increase in its market price since inception and has remained the least volatile cryptocurrency in terms of investment and the price appreciation over the recent years.http://www.businessinsider.com/bitcoin-price-etherum-and-other-cryptocurrencies-compare-2017-9 While Ethereum had a wide volatility rate in 2017.
 Despite being considered and generally perceived to be a digital currency which in technical terms, Bitcoin is, it is however currently operated as an investment with exceptionally great profit margins as mentioned in other metrics where we are comparing it to USD/EURO dollars.
 For Litecoin, we can see that Litecoin’s price suffered high fluctuations in 2014 and 2017 primarily due to its digital currency feature.
 Litecoin’s market capitalization stands at $3.77 Billion and is seventh in terms of ranking among the cryptocurrencies.
 It is highly volatile when compared to Bitcoin because whenever it experiences an upstick, after that it suffers a high drop, which acts as an aversion.